tdlworld/treports/README.md

 ### Installation of TReports Z 3.0

-Using the Setup Files, [install ERPNext](https://github.com/frappe/bench#installation) as mentioned here.
+Using the Setup Files, as mentioned here.

 Download TReports Z 3.0 Setup from here.